Pietro Casani: Piarists and Priesthood

 On 14 July 1626, he received the profession of two novices and one more the following November.
 On 14 April 1627, he was back in Naples and made rector of a house there while he attended the first general congregation of the Piarists from 11 October to 4 November 1627; he then left Rome the following 15 November.
 In 1628 he suffered sciatica and was forced to rest until he recovered his strength.
 He was back in Rome in 1630 and wrote a testimony for the beatification of Glicerio Landriani (1588-1618) despite being against beatifying members of the Piarists; Calasanz asked him to do this even more so due to the fact that Casani was with Landriani at the point of his death.
 In 1631 he helped open the house of the order in Cosenza and moved to Naples; he lived there until October when he went back to Rome for the general chapter.

 He began to teach both philosophy and theology in the novitiate of Quattro Fontane in Rome in 1631.
 On 23 February 1633 he oversaw the vesting of the habit to seven novices and then went to visit a sick person in Genoa on 21 April 1634.
 In December 1634 he was summoned to Rome.
-At the beginning of 1637 he was gravely ill and was confined to rest until he recovered; he was able to resume his duties in April 1638 when he was made the general commissary for the Piarists in Germany when the order was in Moravia.
-He arrived in Nikolsburg on 12 May 1638 with one cleric and two priests while on 1 July 1638 he attended the welcoming ceremony the city gave to the new Emperor Ferdinand III.
+At the beginning of 1637 he was gravely ill and was confined to rest until he recovered; he was able to resume his duties in April 1638 when he was made the general commissary for the Piarists in the Holy Roman Empire, when the order was in Moravia.
+He arrived in Mikulov on 12 May 1638 with one cleric and two priests while on 1 July 1638 he attended the welcoming ceremony the city gave to the new Emperor Ferdinand III.
+He subsequently stayed at the Piarist college in Strážnice.
+He published a written account of the region.

 Casani fell ill with the fever in October 1638 which began a series of misfortunes for him and the religious congregation.
 The Holy Office on 8 August 1642 summoned Calasanz and several others while Pope Urban VIII - on 15 January 1643 - ordered an immediate visitation of the Piarists which began on 2 March 1643 that Father Augustine Ubaldini undertook.